 This could mean I felt a level of confidence (not too much mind!) and didn’t really anticipate what this reality would feel like.

-On arrival at the offices I was greeted by the receptionist (which would soon be my role and responsibility) and was asked to wait for my manager, who’d introduced me to the charity.
+The receptionist greeted me when I arrived at the office, (which would soon be my role and responsibility).
+I was asked to wait for my manager, he had introduced me to the charity.
 I thought nothing of this, seeing it as entirely commonplace for this to happen.
 Then my Manager Michael introduced himself in sign language!

 Now, in my naïveté and general lack of thought, I hadn’t even considered I would have a deaf manager.
 I knew I would be working for a charity where I would use the language daily but hadn’t contemplated this eventuality; and what that would mean for me.

 Michael told me about his role, the charity, my role and many other things.
-To be entirely honest I actually understood around half of what he was telling me on that day.
+To be honest I only understood half of what he was telling me on that day.

 He took me on a whistle-stop tour of the building, showing me where each department was and telling me what they were each responsible for.
 And again, despite my intense concentration I found myself walking away from each department feeling that if I needed to make contact with anyone, I would have no idea how.